EasyCrypt/solveq/README.md

 ## Main Commands

 `$make install` installs the ocaml library.
-`$make main` compile a small parser only interfaced with inverse and uniformity for rings can be compiled using.
+`$make main` compiles a small parser only interfaced with inverse and uniformity for rings.
-`$make tests` run a small test file based on the parser.
+`$make tests` run small test file based on the parser.

 ## Interface